Vascular Treatment and Procedures

 Varicose Veins and Chronic Venous Insufficiency

-Chronic venous insufficiency is a long-term condition that occurs because a vein is partly blocked, or blood is leaking around the valves of the veins.
+Chronic venous insufficiency is a long-term condition that occurs because a vein is partly blocked or blood is leaking around the valves of the veins.

 If you suffer from isolated superficial venous insufficiency and varicose veins, you may be able to find relief with minimally invasive treatments.
 Treatments can include vein ablation (use of a catheter and laser or radiofrequency energy to seal the

 vein), varicose vein removal with combinations of sclerotherapy (injecting medicine into a vessel to cause it to shrink), laser therapy and limited surgical excision.
-Learn more about our vein treatment solutions

 Complex Wound Management